-As consumers, we are accustomed to having options.
-Especially, when we do our grocery shopping.
-We have many decisions to make as we navigate through the aisles, and the dairy aisle is no exception.
-Traditional cow’s milk is just one conventional product that now finds itself competing against many plant-based alternatives.
+As consumers, we are used to having options, especially when shopping for groceries.
+We have a lot of decisions to make as we navigate through the aisles, and the dairy aisle is no exception.
+Traditional cow's milk is just one conventional product that now finds itself competing against many plant-based alternatives.
 Plant-based products are changing the food industry, and there are several factors driving this shift in consumer decision-making.
-This blog reviews many aspects of the plant-based trend and provides further insight into why consumers are shifting away from dairy.

-The modern-day consumer has endless information readily available to them.
-They are researching the products they buy, and they want to ensure they are making the right decisions for their health and the health of our planet.
-This increase in conscious consumerism is negatively affecting the dairy markets, and milk is being hit the hardest.
+The modern-day consumer has endless amounts of information readily available to them.
+They research the products they buy, and they want to ensure they are making the right decisions for their health and the health of our planet.
+This increase in conscious consumerism is negatively affecting the dairy market, with milk being hit the hardest.

-There are many types of alternative dairy products.
-Throughout the past decade, the source of plant-based milks has shifted in popularity as follows:
+There are many types of dairy alternatives.
+Throughout the past decade, the most popular source of plant-based milks has evolved as follows:

 Consumers shift to plant-based milks

-Plant-based milks are taking over supermarket dairy cases.
-They are expanding at a 10% growth rate versus dairy milk’s 3% growth rate.
-The plant-based trend started with the launch of soymilk in 1996 but the trend really started to take off in the early 2010’s and has continued to grow and evolve ever since.
+Plant-based milks are taking over grocery store dairy shelves.
+They are growing at a rate of 10%, compared to 3% for traditional dairy milk.
+The plant-based trend started with the launch of soy milk in 1996, but it really started to take off in early 2010 and has continued to grow and evolve ever since.
 Plant-, grain- and nut-based milks now make up 10% of the overall milk market.
-Several factors are incentivizing consumers to make this shift:
+Several factors are encouraging consumers to make this shift:

-Consumers’ decreased milk consumption is threatening the success of the U.S. milk category.
-This reduction is being driven by veganism and allergies – predominately lactose intolerance.
-Almost 70% of the world’s population is lactose intolerant and the lactose-free dairy market is set to grow 56% from 2017-2022.
-This provides plant-based companies with excellent growth opportunities when they offer a lactose-free claim.
+The falling consumption of milk is threatening the success of the category in the US.
+This reduction is being driven by veganism and allergies — predominately lactose intolerance.
+Almost 70% of the world's population is lactose intolerant and the lactose-free dairy market is set to grow by 56% between 2017 and 2022.
+This provides plant-based product companies with excellent growth opportunities when they declare that their goods are free from lactose.

 Consumers are shifting their diets to focus on their health, and they are willing to make compromises, except when it comes to taste.
 Everyone still wants to enjoy what they are eating or drinking.
-People are very interested in trying new things and experiencing new flavors, and plant-based milks certainly offer their own unique, often earthy tastes.
-They come in different flavors such as chocolate or vanilla, but the most popular is plain/unflavored.
+People are keen to try new things and experience new flavors, and plant-based milks offer their own unique characteristics, with opportunities for innovation and custom flavors.

-Consumers want to buy brands that put people and the planet first.
-They are looking at the bigger picture and want to invest in brands that have a positive impact on our environment.
-All product attributes are being scrutinized from packaging, resources used in manufacturing, and sourcing of raw materials.
-Plant based milks need to convey a uniform, transparent story throughout the entire supply chain and must meet consumer expectations in terms of brand origin.
+Consumers want to buy from brands that put people and the planet first.
+They are looking at the bigger picture and want to invest in brands that have a positive impact on the environment.
+All parts of the product are being scrutinized — from packaging and the resources used in manufacturing to where the raw materials are sourced.
+Plant-based milks need to convey a consistent, transparent story along the entire supply chain and must meet consumer expectations in terms of brand origin.

 Oat milk – the latest and greatest!

-Oat milk began to take off at the end of 2019 and has continued to grow ever since.
-It currently holds the title for the most popular plant-based milk!
-Its popularity is attributed to its pleasant taste and texture.
-It has a sweet, creamy taste – familiar and loved by consumers.
-Of all the plant-based milks, oat milk is most comparable to traditional dairy milk.
-This similarity to dairy milk appeals to consumers – particularly flexitarians.
-A flexitarian is a person who has a primarily vegetarian diet but occasionally eats meat or fish.
-A flexitarian lifestyle is more popular vs. strict veganism, as only 9% of US consumers truly follow a dairy-free lifestyle.
-These factors allow flexitarians to be the ideal target audience for oat milk and other plant-based options.
-These consumers like that the product tastes like dairy milk but comes from plants.
+Oat milk began to take off at the end of 2019 and has continued to rocket ever since, currently holding the title for the most popular plant-based milk!
+This popularity is attributed to its pleasant texture and the sweet, creamy taste that consumers have come to know and love.
+Of all plant-based milks, oat milk is most comparable to traditional dairy milk, and this similarity appeals to consumers — particularly flexitarians,

 Navigating the Trend

-The options in plant-based milk keep expanding, and the next big trend is out there waiting to launch!
-It may be hemp, cashew, or the newly introduced dairy/non-dairy hybrid products.
+Plant-based milk options continue to expand, and the next big trend is out there waiting to launch.
+It may be faba bean, coconut or newly introduced lactose/lactose-free hybrid products.
 Essentially, continuous innovation is key to success in the dynamic, constantly evolving food industry.